tomasbourdain/SpaceShipTitanic/README.md

 Top 25%

 ## Note
 This is was my first submission to Kaggle.
-I am still learning Data Science and how to get better at it, when trying to do this competition I tried to look for the best ways to solve, the result ain't the best, but I think I've became a better Dta Scientist doing it.
+I am still learning Data Science and how to get better at it.
+When doing this competition I tried to look for the best ways to solve it, the result ain't the best, but I think I've became a better Data Scientist doing it.